 Harrell is a blue-collar town, with 64.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harrell is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Harrell who work in office and administrative support (15.79%), management occupations (12.63%), and healthcare suport services (6.32%).

-The citizens of Harrell are slightly better educated than the national average of 21.84% for all cities and towns, with 21.72% of adults in Harrell having a bachelor's degree or advanced degree.
+The education level of Harrell citizens is a little higher than the average for US cities and towns: 21.72% of adults in Harrell have at least a bachelor's degree.

 The per capita income in Harrell in 2022 was $31,194, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $124,776 for a family of four.
 However, Harrell contains both very wealthy and poor people as well.